Looking for more ways to cut your budget? This is for you!

 It was such a good example to me about watching every penny spent.
 I have been much more mindful of unnecessary driving habits ever since.

 Adjust the Temp

 Turn your house thermostat down a few degrees in the winter, and up a few degrees in the summer.
 Research shows that you can save at least 1% for each degree change.
-We shoot for 68 degrees in the winter months and 78 degrees in the summer, we aren’t always perfect at this, but it’s what we try for!
+We shoot for 68 degrees in the winter months and 78 degrees in the summer.
+Honestly, we aren’t always perfect at this, but we try!

-- Buy in bulk.
-I always buy my meat in bulk, and then freeze it in dinner sized portions.
+Watch for grocery sales offering you a huge discount when buying in bulk.
+I love to buy my meat in bulk, and then freeze it in dinner sized portions.
 This requires some time and effort, but can be a big money saver!

 3. Pay with Cash

 Do you use cash for purchases?
 If you don’t, I highly suggest you start!
 Paying with cash is one of the best secrets to spending less and saving more.

 I prefer the cash envelope system to help me keep track of my cash and spending.
 It’s simple really.
 Instead of pulling out my credit card every time I shop, I use my cash from the envelope instead.

 It truly helps me to see where my money is going….and once the envelope is empty, I can’t buy any more in that category for the month.

 If you are feeling a little hesitant to use cash envelopes, consider trying them for one week.
 If you can see a difference in that week, try it for another week.
 Baby steps!